c0m4r/neatplan/README.md

 Next, save your configuration to `/etc/neatplan/default.conf`

-Once you're happy with your configuration simply hit `neatplan`.
+Once you're happy with your configuration, simply hit `neatplan`.

 If you would like to start neatplan at boot time, see: [writing init scripts](#Writing-init-scripts).